atlanhq/camelot/CONTRIBUTING.md

 It is written in [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText), with [Sphinx](http://www.sphinx-doc.org/en/master/) used to generate these lovely HTML files that you're currently reading (unless you're reading this on GitHub).
 You can edit the documentation using any text editor and then generate the HTML output by running `make html` in the `docs/` directory.

 The function docstrings are written using the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) extension for Sphinx.
-Make sure you check out its format guidelines, before you start writing one.
+Make sure you check out its format guidelines before you start writing one.

 ## Filing Issues

 We use [GitHub issues](https://docs.pytest.org/en/latest/) to keep track of all issues and pull requests.
-Before opening an issue (which asks a question or reports a bug), it is advisable to use GitHub search to look for existing issues (both open and closed) that may be similar.
+Before opening an issue (which asks a question or reports a bug), please use GitHub search to look for existing issues (both open and closed) that may be similar.

 ### Questions

-Please don't use GitHub issues for support questions, a better place for them would be [Stack Overflow](http://stackoverflow.com).
+Please don't use GitHub issues for support questions.
+A better place for them would be [Stack Overflow](http://stackoverflow.com).
 Make sure you tag them using the `python-camelot` tag.

 ### Bug Reports